yash-nimburkar/Car-Rental-Website/README.md

 # Car-Rental-Website
-Frontend of a website for renting a car online
+Frontend UI of a website for renting a car online using HTML CSS and Javascript